 The engine storage cover should be left partially opened during storage (detach the gas shocks from the cover to prevent full opening).

-Remove storage tray.
+On so equipped models, remove storage tray.
 Place it on deck.

 Using a flat screwdriver, lift tab as shown below.